frankjdelgado/Mailcourier/README.md

 ### Create  User

-create user 'ati'@localhost identified by 'ati';
+* create user 'ati'@localhost identified by 'ati';

-GRANT ALL PRIVILEGES ON atipro1_development.* TO 'ati'@'localhost';
+* GRANT ALL PRIVILEGES ON atipro1_development.* TO 'ati'@'localhost';

-GRANT ALL PRIVILEGES ON atipro1_test.* TO 'ati'@'localhost';
+* GRANT ALL PRIVILEGES ON atipro1_test.* TO 'ati'@'localhost';

-GRANT ALL PRIVILEGES ON atipro1_production.* TO 'ati'@'localhost';
+* GRANT ALL PRIVILEGES ON atipro1_production.* TO 'ati'@'localhost';

 ### Create Database

-rake db:migrate
+* rake db:migrate

-rake db:seed
+* rake db:seed

--Seeds will create 10 example agencies and 3 different users, each one with a different role within the app
+Seeds will create 10 example agencies and 3 different users, each one with a different role within the app

 ## Email

-### Configuration

-Edit '.env' file within the root directory and change the following
+Edit '.env' file within the root directory and change the following:

 * GMAIL_USERNAME=youremail@domain.com
 * GMAIL_PASSWORD=yourpassword

 ## Starting Server

-### Commands

-foreman start
+* foreman start